 What happens if you get a cavity under a bridge?

 We can fix cavities with fillings if you develop a tooth infection under your bridge.
 We would have to remove the bridge, and possibly create a new bridge if the affected tooth has changed in shape due to decay.
-This is not likely to happen if you do your part by brushing at least twice a day, floss regularly, and maintain your bridge.
+This is not likely to happen if you do your part by brushing at least twice a day, flossing regularly, and maintaining your bridge.

 What causes pain under a dental bridge?